Resident Resources

 How do I report a maintenance issue?

-If you are experiencing a maintenance issue in your home, contact the Maintenance Solution Center (MSC) at (315) 955-6650 as soon as possible.
-For routine service requests, you may also submit your maintenance request online
+If you are experiencing an urgent or emergency issue in your home, contact the Maintenance Solution Center (MSC) at (315) 955-6650 as soon as possible.

 • US-based representatives with strong facilities knowledge